Trustless-Work/react-library-trustless-work/README.md

 1. Use the correct `baseURL` for your environment
 2. Store your API key in environment variables
 3. Use the appropriate API key for your environment
 4. You can get the API Key from the Trustless Work dApp.
 Make sure to use the correct API key for the environment you are using.
-We recommed save this apiKey in your .env file.
+We recommend saving this apiKey in your .env file.
    * - "https://dapp.trustlesswork.com" (production)
    * - "https://dapp.dev.trustlesswork.com" (development)

 ## Best Practices

-1. **Error Handling**: All hooks return error states that you should handle appropriately
+1. **State Management**: Choose the state management solution that best fits your project needs
+2. **Error Handling**: Implement proper error handling for all API calls
-2. **Loading States**: Use the loading states provided by the hooks to show loading indicators
+3. **Loading States**: Use loading states to provide better user experience
-3. **Type Safety**: Take advantage of TypeScript types for better development experience
+4. **Type Safety**: Take advantage of TypeScript types for better development experience
-4. **API Key Security**: Never expose your API key in client-side code.
+5. **API Key Security**: Never expose your API key in client-side code.
 Use environment variables
+6. **Caching**: Implement appropriate caching strategies for better performance

 ## Example Usage